 Charles welcomes studio visits, please contact him to arrange a time.

 A major theme of my work concerns the spiritual connection to the experiential response to beauty, especially in nature.
-This is expressed in my bodies of work, Hortus Noster in Urbe (large floral photographic prints), Prayer Rugs (arboreal composite photographs) and Personal Aesthetic Journey (composite images consisting of watercolors and photographs).
+This is expressed in my bodies of work, Hortus Noster in Urbe (large floral photographic prints), Prayer Rugs and Arboreal Chords (arboreal composite photographs) and Personal Aesthetic Journey (composite images consisting of watercolors and photographs).
 Another focus concerns the exploration of the individual’s role in the community, specifically how we communicate, interact and question our origin.
 This is explored in the bodies of work Sanctum Boxes (mixed media box constructions), Heart Strings (oil paintings) and Sacred Fabric (large photographs of carefully arranged (‘drawn’) cheesecloth).